|

 May the source be with you, but remember the KISS principle ;-)

 Bug tracking systems (BTS) are simple tools for a very complex problem - tracking and managing defects, bugs, issues and problems.
-Companies that use BTS can get some improvements in productivity.
-BTS gives you the ability to assign categories to bugs, and then analyze according to those categories.
+Companies that use a good BTS suitable for the problems in hand can get substantial improvements in productivity.
+BTS gives you the ability to assign categories to bugs, and then analyze them according to those categories.
+Previously and even today for small organization Bug tracking system also doubles as a custom based knowledge system, but lately this role was delegated to Wikies.

 If you are involved in something very complex there is a lot of value in using a simple tool.
 It is simpler to learn, simpler to use and simpler to do what it is you need to do.
 Complex tools that try to integrate with other areas of the project's management carry a much higher overhead in learning, using and doing.
 Often complex tools are left on the shelf and paper-based systems used by the teams doing the work.